Payback time: Trump removes officials who testify to accusation - Mash Viral

 It was Alexander Vindman who first told the House that there are “right things” in America – a sentence repeated in the deposition sentence by Chief Justice Schiff.

-Sondland was also a crucial witness in the investigation of the House accusation and told investigators “that everyone was aware” of Trump’s desire to urge Ukraine for politically charged investigations.
-He told lawmakers how he learned that there was a “consideration,” which included a desirable visit to the White House for the leader of Ukraine and an announcement that the country would carry out the investigations that the president wanted.
+Sondland was also a crucial witness in the investigation of the House accusation and told investigators that “everyone was aware” of Trump’s desire to urge Ukraine for politically charged investigations.
+He told lawmakers how he learned that there was a consideration for connecting a desired visit to the White House for the leader of Ukraine and an announcement that the country would conduct the investigations that Trump wanted.

-Sondland “chose to be terminated instead of resigning,” said a US official who spoke on condition of anonymity because they were not authorized to discuss the matter publicly.
+Sondland “chose to be terminated instead of resigning,” said a US official who spoke on condition of anonymity because the official was not authorized to discuss the matter publicly.

 Alexander Vindman’s lawyer issued a one-page statement that accused Trump of taking revenge on his client.